As children grow and develop, they explore the world around them through their senses: sight, smell, sound, taste, and touch.

-These behavior stories may benefit your students.
+These social stories may benefit your students.
 They can be downloaded, saved and edited to suit your needs.
 The * notation indicates the story is formatted in a Power Point presentation and the ** notation indicates a Power Point with sound narration.
 Each Power Point has animation included on each slide.
 Some occur automatically – some occur on a “click”.
 Feel free to send comments or questions to [email protected].

 Touching Other People’s Things